sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 The public user experience should remain extremely simple.
 The admin panel is private and functional rather than highly polished.

+All public screens should include the shared footer copy:

+- Made with love for Wales. © CURRENT_YEAR Spelio

+The app should use the Spelio SVG favicon.

 ## 5. Homepage design

 **UX intent:** The homepage must feel effortless and calm.
 Avoid clutter, avoid secondary explanations, and prioritise a single clear action.
 Every element should justify its presence.